F1-Buddy/f1buddy-python/README.md

 ## Bugs
 - [ ] 2020 season data is odd (example styrian gp, 2020 round 2)
-- [ ] telemetry will bug out and display nothing for a graph if called upon multiple times in quick succession
+- [ ] telemetry will bug out and display nothing or very weird outputs for a graph if called upon multiple times in quick succession
+- [ ] if lap time data cannot be loaded from ergast (e.g. just after race results) for latest round, consistency will get stuck when calling without round/year args
+- [x] may need to call /fl a couple of times after first call to get output (seems to work just fine, cannot reproduce this bug)
-- [ ] calling consistency more than once with the same args throws an error
+- [x] calling consistency more than once with the same args throws an error (seems to work just fine, cannot reproduce this bug)
 - [x] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend (e.g. generated on quali day, but will not update even after the race has occurred) (fixed, probably)
-- [ ] may need to call /fl a couple of times after first call to get output